-This white paper provides insights on how to protect and restore VMware virtual machines using Dell Transparent Snapshots, available with PowerProtect Data Manager.
-This document details the architecture and life cycle of Transparent Snapshots and describes how this new capability integrates with PowerProtect Data Manager.
+This white paper provides insights on how to protect and restore VMware virtual machines using transparent snapshots, available with Dell PowerProtect Data Manager.
+This document details the architecture and life cycle of transparent snapshots and describes how this new capability integrates with PowerProtect Data Manager.
 It also includes an overview of the process for restoring VMs, and presents test results that show the performance benefits of this solution.